Our firm is investigating cases of serious bleeding as a result of taking Xarelto.

 There is new evidence that suggests that the manufacturers of Xarelto were aware of the potentially life threatening side effects of this drug when it hit the market.
 If you or a loved one has taken Xarelto and experienced any adverse side effects from this drug, we urge you to contact our firm.

-For more information about our Defective Drugs & Devices practice, click here.
+For more information about our Defective Drugs & Devices practice area, click here.